NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``whole_house_fan_flow_rate``
      - false
      - CFM
-     - Double
+     - String
      - auto
      - The flow rate of the whole house fan.
-If not provided, the OS-HPXML default (see `HPXML Whole House Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-whole-house-fans>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Whole House Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-whole-house-fans>`_) is used.
    * - ``whole_house_fan_power``
      - false
      - W
-     - Double
+     - String
      - auto
      - The fan power of the whole house fan.
-If not provided, the OS-HPXML default (see `HPXML Whole House Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-whole-house-fans>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Whole House Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-whole-house-fans>`_) is used.

 Options
 *******